A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 commenced Feb.
 2001.
 Whole books may be devoted to any one topic.

-The availability of energy is crucially important to our economy
+of concern.
+The availability of energy is crucially important to our economy and, indeed,

 Energy issues will not go away.
 Neither will environmental concerns disappear.
 In the